watem-sedem/cfactor/docs/gettingstarted.rst

 - for different crops/locations on the same time
 - for a timeseries of a crop on a given location

-To enable these possibilities, the functions were made as generic as possible.
+To enable these possibilities, the functions in this package were made as generic as possible.
 They work both with float values as with (one-dimensional) numpy arrays.

 We will explore these three possibilities in the following tutorial.